|OVERVIEW: BEST RINNING SHOE BRANDS OF 2018||OVERVIEW|

 Running Shoe Brands to Avoid and the Worst Running Shoe Brands

 - New Balance: Although there’s not much necessarily wrong with New Balance shoes, overall there are just better options available for the same price.
-If you’re shopping on a budget (a part of the market New Balance is known for), Tesla can fulfill your needs there, while the higher end of the New Balance line is outpaced by the likes of Nike and Brooks.
+If you’re shopping on a budget (a part of the market New Balance is known for, such as the New Balance FuelCell series), Tesla can fulfill your needs there, while the higher end of the New Balance line is outpaced by the likes of Nike and Brooks.

 Best Running Shoes Buying Guide